Probabilistic Computers (and Hence Quantum Computers) Are Rigorously More Powerful Than Classical Deterministic

 0.3 cm

-In this paper, the main results can be stated in the following way.
-Although recent research gives strong indications that adding randomness does not in fact change what is solvable in polynomial-time, i.e., the conjecture that $\mathcal{P}=\mathcal{BPP}$, we are in doubt that this maybe not be the true case, because a proof of $\mathcal{P}=\mathcal{BPP}$ does not exist.
-Moreover, in the light of \cite{Imp02}, possibilities concerning the power of randomized algorithms include: \begin{enumerate} \item [1.]{Randomization always helps for intractable problems, i.e., $\mathcal{EXP}=\mathcal{BPP}$.} \item [2.]{The extent to which randomization helps is problem-specific.
-It can reduce complexity by any amount from not at all to exponentially.} \item [3.]{True randomness is never needed, and random choices can always be simulated deterministically, i.e., $\mathcal{P}=\mathcal{BPP}$.} \end{enumerate} We state our first main result to disprove the aforementioned $3^{\text{th}}$ possibility:
+Motivated by the above considerations, this paper resolves the $\mathcal{BPP}=\mathcal{P}$ conjecture in the negative.
+Although recent research gives strongly suggests that adding randomness does not increase the class of problems solvable in polynomial time (i.e., that $\mathcal{P}=\mathcal{BPP}$), no proof of this conjecture exists.
+In light of \cite{Imp02}, possibilities concerning the power of randomized algorithms include: \begin{enumerate} \item [1.]{Randomization always helps for intractable problems, i.e., $\mathcal{EXP}=\mathcal{BPP}$.} \item [2.]{The extent to which randomization helps is problem-specific.
+It can reduce complexity by any amount from not at all to exponentially.} \item [3.]{True randomness is never needed, and random choices can always be simulated deterministically, i.e., $\mathcal{P}=\mathcal{BPP}$.} \end{enumerate}